Christ in the mirror of contemporary photography

 In order to complete her doctoral thesis in Art History on the subject “Le Christ au miroir de la photographie contemporaine”, the Foundation Board in early 2016 decided to award Nathalie Dietschy an amount of Sfr.8,000, needed for the publication of her thesis in French.

-In 2019, the Foundation Board decided to grant an amount of GBP11,255 for the publication of an English version of The Figure of Christ in Contemporary Photography in an updated and iconographically enriched form.
+In 2019, the Foundation Board decided to grant an amount for the publication of an English version of The Figure of Christ in Contemporary Photography in an updated and iconographically enriched form.

 9 décembre 2016